quiet-ghost/git-worktree.nvim/README.md

 # worktree.nvim

-A Neovim plugin for managing git worktrees with a clean `.worktrees/` directory structure.
+A Neovim plugin for managing git worktrees with Telescope integration, inspired by ThePrimeagen's git-worktree.nvim.

 ## Features

 - Create and manage git worktrees in a dedicated `.worktrees/` directory
+- Full Telescope integration for fuzzy finding and management
-- Interactive branch creation and switching
+- Fast switching between worktrees
 - Easy worktree removal with confirmation
-- Telescope integration for fuzzy finding
-- Uses your existing `git wt` and `git wtr` aliases
 - Auto-switch to newly created worktrees
+- Automatic branch detection (existing vs new)
+- Clean project structure with organized worktrees

 ## Installation